South Shore, Blackpool: Early development

 A direct result of these enclosures was the later development of South Shore which today retains an almost identical layout to that in the 1769 Award.
 Land which was better suited for building began to increase in value and by 1819 the first house was built on the foreshore near the corner of Waterloo Road, soon to be followed by several more.
 As nearby Blackpool was already a burgeoning resort, some of these cottages in the tiny South Shore hamlet began to advertise for the reception of visitors.

 Thomas Moore, owner of Great Marton Windmill and a large landowner, was the man responsible for building the first houses and the founder of South Shore.
 He ignored the criticisms of others who said he was on a "wild goose chase".

 His first house was named Tower Cottage, on the corner of what became known as Albert Terrace, named after a watchtower standing opposite (this appears on a print in 1855 but was not evident on James Mudd's panorama of 1866 held by Blackpool Library).
-It was eventually numbered 447 Promenade and survived until 1938 when it was demolished for the building of Talbot Court apartments and ground floor shops on the corner of Waterloo Road and the Promenade.
-Moore's adjoining house, 449 Promenade, was called Fielding's Cottage and survived until 1966 when local entrepreneur and owner Jimmy (James Lord) Walton developed his promenade properties into the Seafood Restaurant.
+It was eventually numbered 447 Promenade and survived until 1938 when it was demolished.

 During Thomas Moore's lifetime, South Shore was to develop into the pretty hamlet described by Thornber in 1837.
 Moore gifted land and was a driving force behind the erection of South Shore Parish Church (Holy Trinity), Trinity School and a graveyard.
 He died on 18 March 1837, just prior to the consecration of the church, after stepping on a nail and contracting blood poisoning.